indexed-finance/multicall/README.md

 - Querying the balance of a single account and the allowance that account has provided to a specific address for many ERC20 tokens
 - Querying the reserves of many Uniswap pairs

+All multicalls return the block number the data was pulled from.

 ## Install

 > npm install --save @indexed-finance/multicall